-Once a student group has invited a speaker to campus, NC State will act reasonably to ensure that the speaker is able to safely and effectively address his or her audience, free from violence or disruption.
+Once a student group has invited a speaker to campus, NC State will act reasonably to ensure that the speaker is able to safely and effectively address their audience, free from violence or disruption.

 What are “time, place and manner” restrictions?

 Courts have long recognized that public educational institutions have the right to impose certain restrictions on the use of their campuses for free-speech purposes.
-Content- and viewpoint-neutral restrictions on the times and modes of communication, often referred to as “time-place-manner” restrictions, are common features universities implement to ensure that they can continue to fulfill their mission while allowing free expression to occur.
+Universities commonly use content- and viewpoint-neutral restrictions on the times and modes of communication, often referred to as “time-place-manner” restrictions, to ensure that they can continue to fulfill their mission while allowing free expression to occur.
 Simply put, this means that the “when, where and how” of free-speech activity may be reasonably regulated if such regulation (1) is scrupulously neutral (in other words, it must apply to all speech, no matter how favored or disfavored) and (2) leaves ample opportunity for speech in alternative areas or forums.
 The right to speak on campus is not a right to speak at any time, at any place and in any manner that a person wishes.
 The university can regulate where, when and how speech occurs to ensure the functioning of the campus and to achieve important goals, such as protecting public safety.

-The need to consider time, place and manner regulations is the reason the university requires students to work with the administration when setting up certain events, as opposed to students scheduling and creating the events on their own without university input.
+The need to consider time, place and manner regulations is the reason the university requires students to work with the administration when setting up certain events.

 Can NC State cancel a student-sponsored event if the administration or the campus community disagrees with the speaker’s views?

-If it is known that an event with a speaker may lead to physical violence, is that legal grounds for the university to cancel the event?
+If it is believed that an event with a speaker may lead to physical violence, is that legal grounds for the university to cancel the event?